Greetings Good People,

 Written by Haki R. Madhubuti, Tough Notes is a collection of essays and poems directed towards young black men (and even women) who are in need of guidance, encouragement, and a kind word to keep them pressing forward.
 Madhubuti is a poet, educator, essayist, editor, founder and publisher of Third World Press, co-founder of the Institute of Positive Education, New Concept School, and the Betty Shabazz International Charter School.
 His social and political activism, particularly for the youth, is also heavily respected around the country; advising that his love for young people has guided his writing, his work, and life for over thirty-nine years.

-Madhubut’s excessive need to include other minorities into the black oppressive sphere was also a little annoying but not something that I’m surprised with.
-Black Generation X has kept the door wide open for every person of color and/or deemed minority to attached themselves to the unique Black American plight for years, and I don’t expect that stop anytime soon.
-But even with a few flaws (subjective opinion), there were still some major points that I found beneficial.
+Madhubut’s excessive need to include other minorities into the Black oppressive sphere was also a little annoying but not surprising.
+Black Baby Boomers and Generation X have kept the door wide open for every person of color and/or deemed minority to attached themselves to the unique Black American plight for years, and I don’t expect that stop anytime soon.
+But even with a few flaws, there were still some major points that I found beneficial.
 I’ll leave you with what he calls the “Laws of Empowerment.”

 - Always know more about your own culture than others.
 Critical thinking about one’s self, people, culture and the world is imperative.